daveredfern/daveredfern/content/_posts/2025-06-07-nothing-is-original.md

 I would highly recommend [reading the book](https://www.goodreads.com/book/show/13099738-steal-like-an-artist) or watching the [TED talk](https://www.youtube.com/watch?v=oww7oB9rjgw) titled “Steal Like An Artist”.
 It’s great at demonstrating how the most innovative and creative people use other peoples work as a basis for theirs.

-If you’re a web designer, you may find by article on ([lazy web design](/lazy-web-design/) useful
+If you’re a web designer, you may find my article on [lazy web design](/lazy-web-design/) useful

 The following are some quotes from famous designers and artists.